airbnb/polyglot.js/README.md

         ✓ should allow you to supply default values
-        ✓ should return the non-interpolated key if not initialized with allowMissing and translation not found ✓ should return an interpolated key if initialized with allowMissing and translation not found ✓ should accept a number as a shortcut to pluralize a word
+        ✓ should return the non-interpolated key if not initialized with allowMissing and translation not found ✓ should return an interpolated key if initialized with allowMissing and translation not found

+      pluralize
+        ✓ should support pluralization with an integer ✓ should accept a number as a shortcut to pluralize a word

       locale